background texture

 • Pinyin: qíng bù zì jīn

-• English Translation: Unconsciously, involuntarily, unable to restrain oneself
+• English Translation: Cannot help but (unable to restrain one's emotions)

 2. Detailed Meaning and Nuances